I didn’t ask nearly enough questions about breastfeeding before my baby was born.

 5 “Secrets” I had known about breastfeeding before my baby was born:

 - Newborn stomachs are tiny, maybe they size of a marble, so it doesn’t take much milk to fill them up at this point (the “magic number” of 4 ounces doesn’t apply until much later.)
 However, new babies aren’t very efficient and can take thirty minutes to an hour to get those few drops out.
 That could understandably be frustrating, so don’t think you’re doing something wrong if your baby cries— a lot.

 - Breast milk digests quickly, so when your baby cries an hour after you last fed them, they ARE hungry.
 This doesn’t mean that you’re not making enough milk, it just means that they’ve already used up the milk in their tummy and need more.
 Your baby will nurse at least 8-12 times a day (and night) at first.
 If your baby is making lots of pee diapers then they are getting plenty to eat.

-- Breastfeeding can be painful, almost tortuous, for the first few weeks.
+- Breastfeeding can be painful, very much so, for the first few weeks.
 Remember, you have a ravenous little person sucking on a very sensitive area for hours upon hours a day.
-Lanolin is your friend– apply liberally after every session.
-It can stain, so wear loose clothes, and nothing expensive…just in case you were thinking about dressing up…ha!
+Lanolin is your friend—apply liberally after every session.
+It can stain, so wear loose clothes (and nothing expensive…just in case you were thinking about dressing up…ha!)